beugi19/Capital-Bikeshare/README.md

 ## Second part: data from 2019

-The second part of the project involved taking data directly from the company website (https://www.capitalbikeshare.com/system-data) and trying to set up a database with all relevant info, along with the main meteorological data.
+The second part of the project involved taking data directly from the company website (https://www.capitalbikeshare.com/system-data) and trying to set up a database with all relevant info, along with the main meteorological data (average temperature, wind speed, precipitation).

 ## Third part: data from 2021